 Telegram is the Wall Street for Crypto Scams.
 Scammers may approach you if you are in any large public groups or in any crypto-related groups.

 Note: If you receive any message or email from anyone who is claiming to double your holdings or providing free coins or stuff related to this, Report and Block them.
 Please don’t reply to them.
-These conversations in the article are made anonymously from the secondary account for this series.
+These conversations in the article are made anonymously following the best security practices.

 A few weeks ago, I joined an official crypto group of Solana.
 FYI: Solana is a cryptocurrency.